Top places to live in Gloucestershire Tetbury

 If you want your rural idyll with a right royal flavour then Tetbury is famously on-point.
 Pretty lanes jam-packed with antique shops and a thriving market town vibe, put it on your list for a top contender.
 Part of our Top 200 Places to Live series.

 Retail rocks here.
-Tetbury has four long streets for browsing.
+Tetbury has four long streets for browsing – and it’s antiques heaven.
 Make time for the The Highgrove Shop, HRHs’ official gift and gardening store packed with royal-crested goodies to impress your mates with.
-At last count there were 25 antique shops, so it is vintage heaven.
-We like Top Banana for its ever-changing mix of collectibles and Artique, a treasure trove of antiques – from jewels to furniture – sourced from all around the world.
+Pick up all your quirky retro and vintage homewares at cool interiors and lifestyle heaven Domestic Science.
+At last count there were 25 antique shops.
+We like Top Banana for its ever-changing mix of collectibles, Artique, a treasure trove of antiques – from jewels to furniture – sourced from all around the world and Brownrigg, three floors of glorious European antiques and collectibles.
 Fashionistas will love trendy Moloh and Jigsaw and the town has a regular weekly market in the main square.

 Tetbury Goods Shed is an arts venue in a converted Great western Railway hangar.
 Catch emerging jazz, rock and folk talent here all year round.
 The Whistle Stop Cafe here is also a lovely pit stop.
 Put Westonbirt Arboretum at the top of your list to visit with more than 15,000 trees to admire, and a sky walkway that lets you see it all from up high.
+HRH Prince Charles Highgrove Gardens do beautiful seasonal tours.
 Catch the famous Tetbury Wacky Races on May Day – madcap homemade go-karts that hurtle down Chipping Street to be crowned the fastest and wackiest car.

 AVERAGE HOUSE PRICE